Zions Bancorporation, N.A. research snapshot

 DimensionConclusionConfidence

-Business qualityZions earns spread income and fees from relationship banking across ten western states, with commercial, small business, consumer, capital markets, and wealth-management offerings.High
+Business qualityZions earns spread income and fees from relationship banking across 11 western states through seven local bank divisions, serving commercial, small business, consumer, capital markets, and wealth management customers.
+Q2 2026 customer-related noninterest income rose 11% year over year.High

-ManagementHarris Simmons has led Zions as CEO since 1990 and chairman since 2002, giving the company long operating continuity.
-The test is whether the team can grow deposits and fees while preserving underwriting discipline and capital strength.Medium-high
+ManagementHarris Simmons has led Zions as CEO since 1990 and chairman since 2002, providing long operating continuity.
+The Q2 2026 release shows disciplined execution on deposits, credit, capital, and buybacks, but succession and key-person risk still deserve monitoring.Medium-high

-Risk levelKey risks are deposit repricing or outflows, net interest margin compression, commercial real estate losses, regulation, liquidity confidence, and a broad regional-bank valuation reset.High
+Risk levelKey risks are deposit repricing or outflows, net interest margin compression, commercial real estate losses, regulation, liquidity confidence, one-time-gain dependence, and a broad regional-bank valuation reset.High

 AI confidenceConfidence is high for descriptive facts and exact calculations, but lower for forecasts because future bank earnings depend on rates, credit costs, deposits, and the shape of the yield curve.High data confidence

 Investment certaintyMedium certainty.
-The bank is profitable and well-capitalized, but the current price leaves less room for a credit or funding surprise than a distressed valuation would.Medium
+The bank is profitable and well capitalized with improved Q2 2026 results, but the price leaves less room for a credit or funding surprise than a distressed valuation would, and part of the earnings lift was nonrecurring.Medium

 ZION AI stock forecast